Lyceum Theatre (Broadway): 2000s to present

 After the National Actors Theatre stopped producing at the Lyceum, the theater hosted Rose in 2000, a solo play with Olympia Dukakis.
 Subsequently, the Lyceum hosted productions such as The Invention of Love in 2001, The Play What I Wrote and I Am My Own Wife in 2003, and The Lieutenant of Inishmore in 2006.
 As part of a settlement with the United States Department of Justice in 2003, the Shuberts agreed to improve disabled access at their 16 landmarked Broadway theaters, including the Lyceum.
+The theater also hosted solo performances by the magician Marc Salem and the actor and comedian Whoopi Goldberg during 2004 and early 2005.
 The roof and 45th Street facade were repaired in 2005 as part of a $1 million renovation.
 During the late 2000s, the Lyceum hosted plays and musicals such as Inherit the Wind, Is He Dead?, Macbeth, title of show, Reasons to Be Pretty, and In the Next Room (or The Vibrator Play).

 The Lyceum Theatre hosted numerous shows in the 2010s as well.
-These included Looped, The Scottsboro Boys, Venus in Fur, The Nance, The Realistic Joneses, Disgraced, The Visit, A View from the Bridge, Fully Committed, Oh, Hello, The Play That Goes Wrong, Be More Chill, and A Christmas Carol.
+These included Looped and The Scottsboro Boys (opened in 2010), Venus in Fur (2012), The Nance (2013), The Realistic Joneses and Disgraced (2014), The Visit and A View from the Bridge (2015), Fully Committedand Oh, Hello (2016), The Play That Goes Wrong (2017), and Be More Chill and A Christmas Carol (2019).
 In addition, the NBC television series Smash used the theater in 2012 as the home of their fictional musical Bombshell.
 The theater closed on March 12, 2020, due to the COVID-19 pandemic.
 It reopened on October 11, 2021, with Is This A Room and Dana H. playing in repertory.

-These were followed in early 2022 by A Strange Loop, which ran until January 2023.
+A Strange Loop opened at the Lyceum in April 2022 and ran until January 2023.
+This was followed in May 2023 by the play Grey House, which ran for two months.
+The play My Son's a Queer (But What Can You Do?) was expected to open at the Lyceum in March 2024 for a three-month run, but it was postponed to the 2024–2025 season with new dates and a new theater.
+Subsequently, the off-Broadway play Oh, Mary! transferred to the Lyceum in July 2024.